 - Jewish, which is defined as follows: one of the participant’s parents is Jewish and the participant is being raised as a Jew or is a Jew by choice and is being raised Jewish.
 In the spirit of ArtsFest, if the parent or teen does not believe they are Jewish on a year round basis, then the teen should not participate.

-- Registered with a delegation at a local participating JCC or the Continental Delegation.
+- Accepted to the program, and registered with a delegation at a local participating JCC or the Continental Delegation.

 Q. Do artists choose which host community to visit?

 A. Each JCC decides the host community where they will participate.
-In 2013, JCC Maccabi ArtsFest will only be in Orange County, California.
+In 2015, JCC Maccabi ArtsFest will only be in Ft.
+Lauderdale, Florida.